|Sample Session||Configuring Development Tools|

 This takes you back to the Trap.
 A message to show that the Interrupt key has been pressed is shown.

 Dialog System handles the interface between a COBOL application program and a user using screen and keyboard.
 This means an application program only needs to be concerned with basic data processing tasks, and thus it becomes smaller, simpler and much easier to code and maintain.

-> In the previous section, the section Creating a Screenset, you developed a user interface consisting of a panel and four data entry fields.
-Now you will develop and animate a COBOL program to use this interface.
+In the the section Creating a Screenset you developed a user interface consisting of a panel and four data entry fields.
+Now you will develop and debug a COBOL program to use this interface.

-> Before you start, make sure the environment variable COBCPY points to $COBDIR/src/dialog so that the COBOL system can find the copyfile DS-CNTRL.MF used in this session.
+Before you start, make sure the environment variable COBCPY points to $COBDIR/cpylib so that the COBOL system can find the copyfile DS-CNTRL.MF used in this session.

-> In this session you use the supplied sample program TEST1.cbl referred to earlier.
-Its source is a follows:
+For this session you need to create the program TEST1.CBL.
+Its source is as follows:

-> $set ans85 working-storage section. copy "DS-CNTRL.MF". copy "TEST1.CPB". procedure division. main-process. perform program-initialize perform call-screen-manager stop run. program-initialize. initialize test1-data-block initialize ds-input-fields move ds-new-set to ds-control move test1-data-block-version-no to ds-data-block-version-no move "test1" to ds-set-name. call-screen-manager. call "DSRUN" using ds-control-block, test1-data-block.
+$set ans85 working-storage section. copy "DS-CNTRL.MF". copy "TEST1.CPB". procedure division. main-process. perform program-initialize perform call-screen-manager stop run. program-initialize. initialize test1-data-block initialize ds-input-fields move ds-new-set to ds-control move test1-data-block-version-no to ds-data-block-version-no move "test1" to ds-set-name. call-screen-manager. call "DSRUN" using ds-control-block, test1-data-block.

 This program refers to two copyfiles.
 They are called DS-CNTRL.MF and TEST1.CPB.